 One of the best things I found about cruising is that the people on board are never judgmental.
 So, don’t worry about making a fool of yourself and go ahead and participate in everything that tickles your fancy.

 Mingle – The whole idea of being “stuck” on a boat with close to a thousand passengers is that you make the most of it and learn about different cultures and places.

-What a Sight! – Two of the most important times during the cruise that you should not be without a camera are dawn and dusk.
+What a Sight! – Two of the most critical times during the cruise that you should not be without a camera are dawn and dusk.

-You still have to pay for it – Cruise ships make it real easy for you by making your room keys into on-board credit cards.
+You still have to pay for it – Cruise ships make it really easy for you by making your room keys into onboard credit cards.
 Want a drink?
 Just hand over your room keys.
 Want to buy tickets for Bingo?
 Simply swap them keys.
-Want to purchase something from the on-board shops?
-Room keys please.
+Want to purchase something from the onboard shops?
+Room keys, please.
 It’s easy to get carried away, so make sure you keep a check on your expenses at all times, because you will have to eventually pay for it all.

-OH! and to avoid more blunders on a cruise, have a read through this amazing post that will guide you further on what to do or not to do … Cruise Ship Blunders: Lessons Learned.
+OH! and to avoid more blunders on a cruise, have a read through this fantastic post that will guide you further on what to do or not do … Cruise Ship Blunders: Lessons Learned.